I’ve done a lot of recipes with salted caramel. I’m obsessed with the stuff. Gooey, sweet, salty, and addicting.

 -…like anything and everything else

-I also have a seriously delicious Salted Caramel Maple Apple Pie coming to the blog next week that uses this recipe in place of a traditional apple pie filling.
+Side note: I have a seriously delicious Salted Caramel Maple Apple Pie coming to the blog next week that uses this recipe in place of a traditional apple pie filling.
 It’s going to be epic.
+Happy almost September!

 - 1/2 cup pure maple syrup (the real stuff)